ismailbokri/Fine_tuning_techniques_presentation/README.md

 # Fine_tuning_techniques_presentation
 These presentations were created during a summer internship with the company Business &amp; AI.
 The purpose of these two presentations is to choose the best technique for fine-tuning a large language model (LLM), familiarize with the basic concepts of fine-tuning, and understand the types of data required for the process.
+This presentation delves into the basics and the fundamental techniques: PEFT, LoRA, QLoRA, Hypernetworks, Adapter Tuning, Knowledge Distillation, and Prompt Tuning.
+Each technique will be explained with its principles, benefits, and how it works.